-Today's UV index in San Juan, Puerto Rico will be up to 11.1, indicating a extreme level of sun exposure for the average person.
+Today's UV index in San Juan, Puerto Rico will be up to 10.5, indicating a very high level of sun exposure for the average person.
 Check our tips for today to make sure you're safe in the sun.

 The UV index in San Juan, Puerto Rico, is usually high, often ranging from 7 to 11 during midday.
 This means the sun's rays are very strong, especially in the summer months.